 Winter isn’t usually known for beautiful shrubs and hedges outside of evergreens.
-Some of the flowering varieties don’t provide people with blooms until the spring!
-Most people instantly think about large evergreen trees like pines and spruces when they want something to provide their yard with winter color.
-However, Camellias are an often overlooked evergreen shrub that blooms during the winter.
-Providing homes with white, pink, and red blooms all season long!
-Let’s talk about the history, types, care and more!
+For example, some of the flowering varieties don’t provide people with blooms until the spring!
+However, Camellias are often overlooked as an evergreen shrub, especially since they bloom during the winter.

-Camellias originated in Asia, in many countries including China, Japan, Indonesia, and more.
-There are hundreds of varieties and hybrids; some are grown to make tea and others are for ornamental purposes.
-The thick, glossy leaves and beautiful large blooms some reaching 4 inches wide are often desired in gardens for their beauty.
-Camellias were grown and developed for centuries before they made it to Europe.
+Camellias originated in Asia, but hundreds of varieties and hybrids exist.
+For instance, some Camellias make tea and others offer ornamental purposes.
+Also, their thick, glossy leaves and beautiful large blooms are desired in gardens for their beauty.
+Furthermore, Camellias grew and developed for centuries before they made it to Europe.

-Lord Petre was the first gardener to have Camellias bloom in England.
-He had single red and single white varieties that hit the market for commerce in 1739.
-In 1797 Camellias were taken to America to attract people to the Elysian Fields in New Jersey.
+Lord Petre was the first gardener to bring Camellias to England, with single red and single white varieties that hit the market for commerce in 1739.
+And in 1797, Camellias were taken to America to attract people to the Elysian Fields in New Jersey.
 Varieties were quickly developed and grown in nurseries soon after.

 Top Camellia Varieties

-Before we tell you about these Camellia varieties it’s important to know that there are two popular cultivars with noticeable differences, the Sasanqua and Japonica.
+For starters, it’s important to know that there are two popular cultivars with noticeable differences: the Sasanqua and Japonica.
 Sasanquas generally have smaller blooms and leaves.
-Their leaves tend to be about 2 inches long and their blooms are usually 2 to 4 inches in diameter.
-Sasanqua blooms are often single blooms that are white and pink.
+Their leaves tend to be about 2 inches long, and their blooms are usually 2 to 4 inches in diameter.
 Sasanquas also range in height from 2 to 12 feet tall.

-Double blooms means the blossoms have extra petals and have a fuller look, similar to carnations and Double Knockout Roses.
-Also, Japonicas are more cold hardy and offer a lot of different colorful blooms, ranging from shades of whites, reds, and pinks.
+Double blooms mean the blossoms have extra petals and have a fuller look, similar to carnations and Double Knock Out Roses.
+Also, Japonicas are more cold hardy and offer a lot of colorful blooms, ranging from shades of whites to reds and pinks.

-The Yuletide Camellia is a Sasanqua variety that offers bright and cheery red blooms all winter.
-Its single blossoms emerge in September and last through January.
+The Yuletide Camellia is a Sasanqua variety offering bright and cheery red blooms all winter.
+Best of all, its single blossoms emerge in September and last through January.
 They’ll greet your holiday guests with their warm colors that stand out against the barren winter landscape.
-Yuletide Camellias can grow about 8 to 10 feet tall and 6 to 8 feet wide.
-For a hedge they should be planted about 5 feet apart.
-This Camellia is recommended for growing zones 7 – 9 and is one of the more drought tolerant varieties.
+Yuletide Camellias grow to 8 to 10 feet tall and 6 to 8 feet wide.

-Debutante Camellias are a Japonica variety that will fill your landscape with large pale pink blooms.
-The double blooms grow to about four inches!
-The blooms start to appear towards the end of winter for a fresh, spring clean feel that lets you know all of your other beloved plants are about to emerge from dormancy.
-This Camellia is an excellent option for a privacy hedge.
+Debutante Camellias are a Japonica variety, filling your landscape with large, pale pink blooms.
+And the double blooms grow to about 4 inches!
+The blooms start to appear towards the end of winter for a fresh, spring clean feel.
+So, this variety is an excellent option for a privacy hedge.
 They’ll grow to about 15 feet tall and 8 feet wide.
-Plant them about 5 feet apart and they’ll grow together to form a dense privacy screen to block out your neighbors.
-Debutante Camellias are recommended for growing zones 7 through 9 and will provide you with fragrant blooms for years.
+Plant them about 5 feet apart, and they’ll grow together to form a dense privacy screen to block out your neighbors.

 Cold Hardy Tea Plant

-You may not think of tea when you think of the classic and charming blooms that Camellias provide, but the Cold Hardy Tea Plant or Camellia Sinensis is one of the many Camellia tea varieties.
-It you love tea then this shrub is a must!
+You may not think of tea when you think of the classic and charming blooms that Camellias provide.
+But the Cold Hardy Tea Plant or Camellia Sinensis is one of the many Camellia tea varieties.
+If you love tea, then this shrub is a must!
 The leaves can be used for white, black, and green tea.
-It also has smaller single white blooms.

-Plus, this is one easy plant to grow.
-Cold Hardy Tea Plants easily reach heights between 10 to 15 feet tall and grow 10 to 15 feet wide.
-However, they can be kept smaller in a container as an indoor plant.
-Also, the Cold Hardy Tea Plant makes for a beautiful flowering hedge!
-It’s recommended growing zones are 6 – 11.
+Plus, they’re hassle-free.
+Cold Hardy Tea Plants reach up between 10 to 15 feet tall and grow 10 to 15 feet wide.
+However, they also grow in a container indoors.

 Camellias are a classic flowering shrub that have been used for centuries as hedges and ornamental shrubs.
-Their blooms are rich in many cultures around the world for their unique beauty and winter blooms.
+Their blooms are valued in many cultures around the world for their unique beauty and winter survival.
 Use them to brighten up your winter, make a privacy hedge, or to even grow your own tea!